 Hylton Environmental attended the IAEA's annual ENVIRONET plenary meeting which took place in November 2018 in Vienna.

 Hylton Environmental attended an IAEA LeTrench consultants meeting in Vienna during October 2018.

 Hylton Environmental supported the Technical Cooperation Division of the IAEA at a consultants meeting in Vienna during August 2018 in order to develop capacity building programs for its Member States.

 Hylton Environmental are the lead author on an IAEA TECDOC aimed at providing best practice guidance for the management and remediation of legacy waste disposal trenches.

-The IAEA are running a two week training course on the development of conceptual site models in support of environmental remediation projects (hosted in Chicago by Argonne National Labs) in July 2018.
-Hylton Environmental will be providing a series of lectures, exercises and case studies.
+The IAEA ran a two week training course on the development of conceptual site models in support of environmental remediation projects (hosted in Chicago by Argonne National Labs) in July 2018.
+Hylton Environmental provided a series of lectures, exercises and case studies.